minh-hoque/ide_2.0/README.md

 3. Provide feedback and edited ground truth for rejected responses.
 4. Submit annotations to save them for further processing.

-### Prompt Iteration Page
+### Prompt Iteration Page (Q&A)

 1. **Load Data**: Select an evaluated responses file from the dropdown menu.
 2. **Modify Prompt**: Use the "Prompt Dev Box" to modify the baseline prompt.
 View SME feedback to guide your modifications.
 3. **Preview Responses**: Click "Preview Prompt" to generate new responses using the modified prompt.
 The system will auto-evaluate these responses and display metrics.
 4. **Iterate on Specific Questions**: Click on a specific row in the evaluated responses table to focus on improving that particular question-answer pair.
-5. **Send for SME Evaluation**: After previewing and iterating, send the new responses for SME evaluation.
+5. **Save Prompt and Responses**: After previewing and iterating, save the new prompt and responses for further evaluation.

+### Extraction Prompt Iteration Page

+1. **Load Data**: Select an entity extraction dataset file from the dropdown menu.
+2. **Modify Prompt**: Use the "Prompt Dev Box" to modify the baseline extraction prompt.
+3. **Preview Extractions**: Click "Preview Prompt" to generate new extractions using the modified prompt.
+The system will evaluate these extractions and display metrics.
+4. **View Individual Examples**: Expand individual examples to see detailed extraction results and entity-level metrics.
+5. **Save Prompt and Extractions**: After previewing and iterating, save the new prompt and extractions for further evaluation.

 ## Key Components